Saratoga Arts’ Decentralization Grants

-Artist Grants from $1000 to $2,500 (monetary range is new for 2021) are awarded for individual artists to create new work and share their creative process with the community in Fulton, Montgomery, and Saratoga Counties for the creation of new work and to share their creative process with the public.
+Artist Grants from $1000 to $2,500 (monetary range is new for 2021) are awarded for individual artists to create new work and share their creative process with the community in Fulton, Montgomery, and Saratoga Counties.

 Arts Education Grants:

 Grants up to $3,000 are awarded to non-profits and individual artists coordinating an in-school or a community-based residency.
 A program must be sequential and involve at least 3 contacts between a visiting artist or non-profit cultural organization and the same core group of students.
 The residency can be conducted as virtual programming.

 Community Arts Grants:

 Grants up to $5,000 are awarded to non-profit organizations, municipalities and sponsored individual artists in partnership with qualifying organizations to present arts and cultural programs of high artistic merit in local communities in Fulton, Montgomery, & Saratoga Counties.